 Causes and Remedies for Lower Back Pain in Early Pregnancy

-Most women are beyond excited when they first find out they’re pregnant, even if the first indicator was some nausea or another not so subtle side effect.
-However, that excitement may quickly begin to wane as the newly expectant mama begins to experience additional nuances of her changing pregnant body, including lower back pain.
+Most women are beyond excited when they first find out they’re expecting, even if the first indicator was some nausea or another not so subtle side effect.
+However, that excitement may quickly begin to wane as the newly expectant mama begins to experience additional nuances of her changing expecting body, including lower back pain.
 The good news is, though, that a lot can be done to help minimize even the peskiest of pregnancy problems.
 Understanding the causes and identifying some key strategies for managing discomfort, like using a pregnancy pillow, can help new moms navigate this exciting but often somewhat uncomfortable stage in their lives.

 Common Causes of Back Pain in Pregnancy